 9.3 In order to respond to the complaint escalated to the ICO, the Data Protection Officer will review and investigate the complaint based on the information provided by the ICO.
 This may necessitate access to personal data and other information held across TLT.
 The cooperation of any TLT staff members able to assist with the investigation will be required.
 The reason for the investigation may need to be disclosed to the relevant staff members.

-9.4 The DPO will submit a response directly to the ICO following any escalation by the complainant.
+9.4 The Data Protection Officer will submit a response directly to the ICO following any escalation by the complainant.

-9.5 Any actions requested by the ICO will be discussed and actioned by the DPO.
-Where no further action is taken by the ICO concerning the complaint the DPO will closed the complaint.
+9.5 Any actions requested by the ICO will be discussed and actioned by the Data Protection Officer.
+Where no further action is taken by the ICO concerning the complaint the Data Protection Officer will close the complaint.